|

 called BLOCK1 of type 3 (holding registers) starting at address 40001 with at

+least 3 data words in the poll block.
 To test these scripts (after entering them in the program of course !), click

 on either CLOCK or SEC in the script list then click the Run button.
 If you then